lmiller1990/vue-testing-handbook/src/mocking-global-objects.md

 ## Mocking global objects

-`vue-test-utils` provides a simple way to global objects attached to `Vue.prototype`, both on test by test basis and to set a default mock for all tests.
+`vue-test-utils` provides a simple way to mock global objects attached to `Vue.prototype`, both on test by test basis and to set a default mock for all tests.

 The test used in the following example can be found [here](https://github.com/lmiller1990/vue-testing-handbook/blob/master/demo-app/tests/unit/Bilingual.spec.js).